saiprakash102/saiprakash102.github.io/README.md

 ### INTERESTS
 Apart from being a web developer, I do content creation.
 I make videos related to frontend and general tech.

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+When i am inside , i listening music, playing games and coocking food in my free time.